top of page

 Please feel free to ask us any questions that you might have.
 We love talking about Providence, the history of the house and sharing information about the artworks throughout its environs.

 Dirt Palace Public Projects (a local feminist arts not-for-profit) began renovating the house in 2017 to serve as a project based Artist Residency Facility that is supported by short term rentals of people visiting Providence.
 Our initial program design planned to host guest artists working on projects at the same time as bed-and-breakfast guests.
-The onset of Covid-19 prompted us to reconsider this design during this time, and currently the house toggles between hosting bed-and-breakfast guests and having separate times of hosting Artist in Resident cohorts that are financially supported by bed & breakfast stays.
+Launching at the onset of the Covid-19 pandemic prompted us to reconsider this design during this time, and currently the house toggles between hosting bed-and-breakfast guests and having separate times of hosting Artist in Resident cohorts that are financially supported by bed & breakfast stays.
 Your stay at the Wedding Cake House helps us to support the creation of new artistic works in Providence, for which we are deeply grateful.

 The following is a guide to logistical information that will be useful to know during your stay at the Wedding Cake House.
 If there’s anything that’s not covered, or if you have any questions please don’t hesitate to reach out!